Human population projections: Most populous nations by 2050 and 2100

 The UN Population Division has calculated the future population of the world's countries, based on current demographic trends.
-Current (2021) world population is 7.9 billion.
-The UN's 2022 report projects world population to be 9.7 billion people in 2050, and about 10.3 billion by 2100.
-The following table shows the largest 14 countries by population as of 2020 and shows how the rankings will change between now and the end of this century.
+The UN's 2024 report projects world population to be 8.1 billion in 2024, about 9.6 billion in 2050, and about 10.2 billion in 2100.
+The following table shows the largest 15 countries by population as of 2024, 2050 and 2100 to show how the rankings will change between now and the end of this century.

-From 2020 to 2050, the eight highlighted countries are expected to account for about half of the world's projected population increase: India, Nigeria, the Democratic Republic of the Congo, Pakistan, Ethiopia, Tanzania, Egypt, and Indonesia.
+From 2024 to 2050, the eight highlighted countries are expected to account for about half of the world's projected population increase: India, Nigeria, the Democratic Republic of the Congo, Pakistan, Ethiopia, Tanzania, Egypt, and Indonesia.

 Population projections of the largest metropolitan areas

 Large urban areas are hubs of economic development and innovation, with larger cities underpinning regional economies and local and global sustainability initiatives.
-Currently, 757 million humans live in the 101 largest cities; these cities are home to 11% of the world's population.
+As of 2016, 757 million people live in the 101 largest cities; these cities are home to 11% of the world's population.
 By the end of the century, the world population is projected to grow, with estimates ranging from 6.9 billion to 13.1 billion; the percentage of people living in the 101 largest cities is estimated to be 15% to 23%.

 The following 101 metropolitan areas with the largest population projections for the years 2025, 2050, 2075, and 2100, according to professors Daniel Hoornweg and Kevin Pope, are listed below.